The Comprehensive Guide to Shopify Accounting & Bookkeeping

 Bookkeeping is an accounting practice that consists of recording and organizing financial information.
 It’s the detail.

-Examples of bookkeeping tasks for Shopify sellers would be reconciling your accounts, maintaining balance sheets, and categorizing your transactions.
+Examples of bookkeeping tasks for Shopify merchants would be reconciling your accounts, maintaining balance sheets, and categorizing your transactions.

 Accounting is the bigger picture: it involves working with these records to come to conclusions about the health of a business.
 It’s the overview.

-Examples of accounting tasks for Shopify sellers could be tax planning, reports, and filing, forecasting, auditing, and preparing to sell your business if you choose to do so.
+Examples of accounting tasks for Shopify merchants could be tax planning, reports, and filing, forecasting, auditing, and preparing to sell your business if you choose to do so.

 Your Shopify bookkeeping must be comprehensive and accurate in order to perform efficient accounting tasks and drive growth.